-We have made this wine in pretty much the same way we have made previous vintages!
-This makes us sound like we have no imagination whatsoever.
-We pick when the grapes (and pips and tannins) are ripe, before crushing and fermenting in open tanks.
+This is the 16th Cabernet we have made under the Bosworth label.
+We made the wine in the same way as have made previous vintages; picking when the grapes (and pips and tannins) are ripe, before crushing and fermenting in open tanks.
 The grapes are then transferred into oak barrels to finish ferment, with some racking and returning (pumping the wine out of the barrel and then back in) before maturing in the oak cask and then bottling.
 We use mainly older oak, with some new French hogsheads (300L) as well.
 We blend back a small Cabernet component from the White Boar (the grapes were cordon cut and vine dried) prior to bottling.
-I think the key to this wine IS not using one’s imagination – why change things when they are going so well?
-Keep the course steady, captain!

 Vineyards: Chanticleer and Edgehill and a little from Denton's

 Picking Date: 29th Feb, 1st, 4th, 5th, 7th, 8th and 11th March 2016

 Bottling Date: 12th July 2017